LisaHJung/OTel-for-Beginners-JS/README.md

 **New traces from the new Collector configuration:**
 <img width="2560" height="984" alt="image" src="https://github.com/user-attachments/assets/1c710cf6-b81f-4aa7-849d-d721e8ce2f55" />

-**The `attributes` processor modifies, adds, or removes span attributes.**
+**2. The `attributes` processor modifies, adds, or removes span attributes.**

-The following span attributes were deleted to remove sensitive or irrelevant data:
+The following span attributes were deleted to keep span data focused on application behavior rather than client or network details.

 ```
 attributes:
     actions: